PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 ## Stock tab
 The tab is displayed only if the product is a standard product.

+**As a merchant I want to be able to manage my products quantities.**

 ### Stocks

 - **Edit quantity** - Number input - Decreases or Increases the physical quantity by the specified quantity